wilt-fova/nfl_espn_scraper/README.md

 import test as ts
 ```

-Select player and seasons
+Select player and seasons.
+A csv file of players is included to simplify this process.
+Set the player_csv_index variable to your desired player or enter their information in the following step.

 ```markdown
 seasons = [2021, 2022, 2023]
 player_csv_index = 0
 ```

-Get player information from csv file
+Get player information from csv file or enter player information if not included in the csv file.

 ```markdown
 df = pd.read_csv("players.csv")